The first and most complete application of the Garmin store for windsurfing, kitesurfing, hydrofoiling, kitefoiling and snowkiting.

 Note: all the options set in the menu are permanently saved into the watch so, no need to configure them each time you launch the application.

-Given its complexity and time spent developing, the price of this application is set at 13 Euros / 16 US dollars, or 20 to 25 times cheaper than a North PIQ or WOO 3.0 sensor so, it makes sense to have this kind of application on Garmin devices.
+Given its complexity and time spent developing, the price of this application is set to 16 US dollars, or 20 to 25 times cheaper than a North PIQ or WOO 3.0 sensor so, it makes sense to have this kind of application on Garmin devices.

 For further detailed explanations, you can consult the detailed images below.